 Social value can be achieved through both ESG and CSR behaviours and practices.
 However social value commitments are legal requirements in public sector tendering.

-In relation to advancing digital inclusion, an example might be a telecoms provider supplying digital healthcare services to a hospital investing a percentage of the contract value in running community digital health skills sessions.
+In relation to advancing digital inclusion, an example might be a telecoms provider supplying digital healthcare services to a hospital that invests a percentage of the contract in running community digital health skills programmes.

 Combining and synthesising: the sum of the parts